Pur3-MAlice/stardew-memory-game/README.md

 *
 ## **Credits**
 ### **References**
-* Whilst I did try to deviate as much as possible, this project was influenced by
+* Whilst I did try to deviate as much as possible, this project was influenced by the reaserch I did before starting this project.
-* I would also like to mention that, before starting this project, I did research javascript build of memory card games, for both code inspiration and direction.
-Whilst no code was directly taken from these other projects, I can say that my research did influence how I built the project initially - hwoever strong deviations were taken after my research and the initial build.
-(Notable mentions: YOUTUBE VIDEOS ON THE BUILDS)
+* Before starting this project, I did research javascript build of memory card games, for both code inspiration and direction.
+Whilst no code was directly taken from these other projects and was all typed and built by me, I can say that my research did influence how I built the project initially - hwoever strong deviations were taken after my research and the initial build.
+(Notable mentions: [Make MEMORY GAME in JavaScript, HTML and CSS for your portfolio](https://www.youtube.com/watch?v=tjyDOHzKN0w)), [Build A Memory Card Game in HTML CSS & JavaScript](https://www.youtube.com/watch?v=DABkhfsBAWw), [Memory Game Javascript Project | HTML, CSS, Javascript](https://www.youtube.com/watch?v=dqqxkrKhfS4) these were the most helpful but weren't the only videos I watched during my research phase.)
 * I did rely on StackOverflow, W3schools, CSS-TRICKS and MDN web docs for general references and problem solving throughout the project.
 ### **Content**
-* WHERE WERE ALL THE IMAGES TAKEN FROM AND WHERE WAS ANY WRITTEN CONTENT TAKEN FROM
+* All images were taken from [Stardew Valley Wiki](https://stardewvalleywiki.com/Stardew_Valley_Wiki) and are used under the
 ### **Media**
 * All images were taken from Pexels.com.
 WHERE WERE ALL THE IMAGE TAKEN
 ## **Deployment**